Krystyna Żywulska

-Krystyna Żywulska, actually Zofia (Sonia) Landau (born September 1, 1914 – August 1, 1992), was a Polish writer, columnist, songwriter and graphic designer of Jewish origin.
+Krystyna Żywulska (born Zofia "Sonia" Landau; September 1, 1914 – August 1, 1992) was a Polish writer, columnist, songwriter and graphic designer of Jewish origin.

 Biography

 Zofia Landau was born in Łódź.
 She studied law at Warsaw University, but her studies were interrupted by the outbreak of World War II.

 In 1941, she and her family were resettled in the Warsaw ghetto.
 After two years, she and her mother managed to escape, but she had to leave her father in the ghetto under dramatic circumstances.
 She then became involved in the Polish resistance movement under the assumed name Zofia Wiśniewska, working in a group that produced false documents.

 In 1943 she was arrested by the Gestapo.
 Interrogated at the Gestapo Warsaw headquarters on Szucha Avenue, known for its cruel interrogations, she gave her name as Krystyna Żywulska.
 She was imprisoned in the Pawiak prison and then, as a political prisoner, sent to the Auschwitz concentration and extermination camp established by the German Nazis in occupied Poland, from where she was sent to the Birkenau sub-camp.
 She was one of seven survivors of a transport of 800 people from Pawiak to the camp.
 She worked in the women's unit registering new prisoners (the so-called Canada), in the immediate vicinity of the gas chambers.
 In the camp Krystyna Żywulska composed poems (they could not be written down), which over time became very important to her fellow prisoners.
 They learned them by heart and passed them on.
 The most famous became "Wymarsz przez bramę" ("Marching through the gate"), which was to be sung on the day of the camp's liberation.
 Other titles include "Appeal", "Dance, girl", "Unsent letter", "Parade", "Earlier the birches grew here", which were also secretly passed on to other female prisoners and memorized.
 Most of these poems were lost: only eight survived, four of which Żywulska included in her book I Survived Auschwitz.
 On January 18, 1945, during the death march, the evacuation of the concentration camp from Oświęcim (Auschwitz) to Wodzisław Śląski, Żywulska managed to escape at the border of Brzeszcze and Jawiszowice, after which she hid with local residents.